MariaDash/Client-Server-Architecture/README.md

 + Routing protocols
 + Multicast group management
 + Network-layer address assignment.
+Communication between local networks.
+The subnet mask and IP protocol appear - the address of the host we want to access.
+The subnet mask determines the subnet and the number of IP addresses that can be connected.
+A router appears that is connected to the public Internet.

 `The Network Interface Layer`
 Network Interface Layer is this layer of the four-layer TCP/IP model.
 This layer is also called a network access layer.
 It helps you to defines details of how data should be sent using the network.

-It also includes how bits should optically be signaled by hardware devices which directly interfaces with a network medium, like coaxial, optical, coaxial, fiber, or twisted-pair cables.
+It also includes how bits should optically be signaled by hardware devices which directly interfaces with a network medium, like coaxial, optical, fiber, or twisted-pair cables.

 A network layer is a combination of the data line and defined in the article of OSI reference model.
 This layer defines how the data should be sent physically through the network.
-This layer is responsible for the transmission of the data between two devices on the same network.
+This layer is responsible for the transmission of the data between two devices on the same network.Ethernet.

+Every host has:
+IP -address for connection between other devices in one local network SM (subnetmask) - for communication between other local networks DG (Default Gateway - Router's IP address) - for internet connection by FTP DNS Server IP(s) - for full internet connection

+Also DHCP (dinamic Host Configuration Protocol) - automatically connection to new WiFi .

 ![Differences between OSI and TCP/IP models](https://www.guru99.com/images/1/093019_0615_TCPIPModelW3.png)